awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-setup.md

 1. Choose **Save and activate**\.

 When you activate a detector, it starts analyzing data and learns to identify anomalies by identifying patterns in metrics\.
-Learning time [varies depending on the the detector's interval](gettingstarted-quotas.md#gettingstarted-quotas-coldstart) and whether you provide historical data\.
+Learning time [varies depending on the detector's interval](gettingstarted-quotas.md#gettingstarted-quotas-coldstart) and whether you provide historical data\.
 With a 5 minute interval and no historical data, learning time is up to 25 hours\.
 During this time, the detector's status is **Initializing**\.

 **Note**
 To communicate with other services, Lookout for Metrics needs permissions from an AWS Identity and Access Management \(IAM\) service role\.
 When you use the console to configure a dataset, you can create a service role or choose one you already have\.
 If you don't have permission to create roles, ask an administrator to create a service role for Lookout for Metrics\.